 Lemon curd is a silky smooth and tangy treat that makes a great gift especially during the winter time when citrus are in season.
-It's a great addition to pancakes, cakes, scones, cupcakes or filling for choux pasty, macarons, croissants.
-We made our delicious doughnuts extra special by filling them with freshly made lemon curd.

 Be sure to use organic lemons: you need both the juice and zest.
 The sugar supplies sweetness and structure.
 Butter makes the curd super creamy.
-This recipe uses 1 egg and 2 egg yolks making the curd slightly gelationous rather than creamy.
+This recipe uses 1 egg and 2 egg yolks making the curd slightly gelatinous rather than creamy.
 If you prefer creamier texture, use 2 whole eggs.

 This recipe uses cornstarch which is not common for all recipes.
 It helps the curd to thicken quickly and easily.
 Instead of lemon, you can use oranges, limes or grapefruit.

-Take the bowl from the heat and add butter cutted into small pieces.
-Stir until the butter completely melt and you get silky lemon curd.
 The consistency of lemon curd should be somewhere between a custard and a pudding.
 Strain to get rid of any lumps.
 Sieve the curd to get rid of lemon zest.

 Leave the curd to cool for a few minutes, then cover with cling film and place in the fridge until used.

 When you are adding the hot lemon mixture to the eggs do this very slowly.
 Start with a small splash of the hot lemon juice to temper the eggs whisking vigorously before pouring the rest.

 Storing lemon curd

 - Lemon curd can be kept in the fridge for up to 1 week.